deverseli800/comps-visualizer/README.md

 ### 2. Neighborhood Identification
 - Once an address is geocoded, the application identifies which neighborhood it falls within
-- Currently using simplified neighborhood boundaries (in a production version, this would use NYC's official NTA boundaries)
+- The application also identifies adjacent neighborhoods within a specified distance

 ### 3. Property Display
-- The application displays all properties within the identified neighborhood
+- The application displays all properties within the identified neighborhood and adjacent neighborhoods
-- Currently using mock property data (in a production version, this would use NYC's MapPLUTO dataset)
+- Properties are color-coded to distinguish between the main neighborhood and adjacent ones

 ### 4. Interactive Map
 - The map allows users to:
   - Click on properties to view details
   - Pan and zoom to explore the neighborhood
-  - See a clear boundary outline of the neighborhood
+  - See a clear boundary outline of the neighborhood and adjacent areas

+### 5. AI-Powered Record Enrichment
+- Each property in the sidebar has a "View Record" button
+- In the property record modal, users can click "Enrich Record with AI"
+- The application uses OpenAI's web search to find additional information about the property
+- AI extracts structured data such as cap rate, rent-stabilized units, and market rents
+- Search results include links to the original sources

 ## Data Sources